scrapy/scrapy/docs/topics/downloader-middleware.rst

       :meth:`process_exception` methods of the middleware the same as returning a response would.

+      If the function is decorated by :func:`scrapy.middleware.use_failure`_ the `exception` parameter will be a Twisted `Failure`_ object instead of an `Exception`_.
+This allow to retrieve the saved traceback of the error.

       :param request: the request that generated the exception
       :type request: is a :class:`~scrapy.http.Request` object